ErikHD/PiBell/README.md

 - Web camera with sound driver
 - Linphone application and user for smartphone
 - Push button that works with Raspberry Pi (See link)
-- Programming skills is not required but helpful
+- Programming experience is not required but helpful

 # Getting started
 To create a functional doorbell like PiBell, you need the required items from the list above.
-T

 # Documentation
 https://github.com/ErikHD/PiBell/wiki
 # Contribution